annhanlon/essays/clacs2023/README.md

 You can zoom in to see the the artist's depiction of the ==Mexica departing from Aztlán=={200,200,400,400}.

 #Side by side
+.ve-media
-.ve-media gh:annhanlon/media/codex-tulane/Codex-Tulane.jpg
+    - gh:annhanlon/media/codex-tulane/Codex-Tulane.jpg
-.ve-media gh:annhanlon/media/codex-tulane/Acatlan.jpg
+    - gh:annhanlon/media/codex-tulane/Acatlan.jpg
-.ve-media gh:annhanlon/media/codex-tulane/Chila.jpg
+    - gh:annhanlon/media/codex-tulane/Chila.jpg

 #Where is all this?
 .ve-map Q34110 8 marker left